A coherent structure transport model for scrape-off layer turbulence: The E-field in GEMX utilizing SOLPS-ITER and the CST Model

 Blobby turbulence is commonly observed in the SOL of tokamak plasmas\cite{10.1063/1.2355668,10.1063/1.3594609,10.1063/1.5018709,stewartzweben,KRASHENINNIKOV_D’IPPOLITO_MYRA_2008,10.1063/1.1426394}.
 The coherent structures are localized perpendicular to B and also have very small $k_{||}$, or are extended along the magnetic field line.
 We model the blobs as superimposed density perturbations\cite{10.1063/1.3594609,10.1063/5.0152389} of the form

 Each individual blob is Gaussian-shaped with half width $\delta_R$ and $\delta_Z$ in the R, Z coordinates, extending along a field line with half width $\Delta_l$.
-Here, we define $n_{jb0}$ as the amplitude of the particular blob. $l$ is the arc length of the field line from the point it crosses the outer mid-plane, and usually $l_{jb0}(t)=0$ for the mid-plane. $R_{jb}(l,t)$ and $Z_{jb}(l,t)$ are the positions of the center of the blob (the field line) at arc length $l$ in the cylindrical coordinates.
+Here, we define $n_{jb0}$ as the amplitude of the particular blob. {$l$ is the arc length with sign of the field line from the point it crosses the outer mid-plane, the sign denotes the direction along or opposite to the direction of the magnetic field.
+Usually $l_{jb0}(t)=0$ which is at the outer mid-plane.} $R_{jb}(l,t)$ and $Z_{jb}(l,t)$ are the positions of the center of the blob (the field line) at arc length $l$ in the cylindrical coordinates.
 In our simplified model, we assume the center of the blob propagates across magnetic field lines via the $\mathbf{E}\times \mathbf{B}$ drift velocity\cite{Cheng_2023,10.1063/5.0152389} measured at the mid-plane of the blob

 For a double null configuration, as is the case for DIII-D shot 184833, the blob is sheath-connected and interchange-like.
 According to the vorticity equation, the electrostatic potential of the blob connecting the two divertor plates (sheath connected in the double-null configuration) can be obtained by\cite{10.1063/1.3594609,10.1063/5.0152389, Cheng_2023}